 At Ryerson, he has continued to pursue his dual interests in developmental criminology and children’s mental health.
-He is the Director of the Psychology of Crime and Delinquency (PoCaD) Lab.
+He is the Director of the Psychology of Criminalized and Risky Behaviours Lab (PoCRB Lab).
 One of his major programs of research was a longitudinal investigation of developmental risk factors and criminal trajectories in a sample of 764 male offenders.
 This project also involved an investigation of the longitudinal costs of crime.
 On this topic, he published his book Criminal trajectories: A development perspective, with Dr. Margit Wiesner in 2019.
 A second study examined the impact of a school-based program for students in grades 9 and 10 on stress and coping.
 He particularly enjoys research at the community-level and has been fortunate to be able to continue this work with various agencies and organizations.

 Dr. Day’s teaching activities at Ryerson parallel his research interests and have included Advanced Social Psychology Seminar, Advanced Clinical Psychology Seminar, Social Psychology, Developmental Psychopathology, Community Psychology, and Introductory Psychology.

 Note: “*” designates with a graduate student